Create and Assign Goals

 8. LeadSquared Mobile App – Goals

 You can also track the progress of your LeadSquared Goals through the LeadSquared Mobile App.
-The App will have three different views: Admin user view, Sales Manager view, and Sales User view.
+The Mobile App will have three different views: Admin user view, Sales Manager view, and Sales User view.

 Note: You cannot edit or create Goals through the LeadSquared Mobile App.